Bocaccio

 - Provisions that allow fishermen to decide how and when to catch their share.

 - NOAA Fisheries and the North Pacific Fishery Management Council manage the bocaccio fishery in the Gulf of Alaska.
-Bocaccio are managed as part of the other rockfish complex.
+Bocaccio are managed as part of the Gulf of Alasks Other Rockfish Complex.

 - Managed under the Fishery Management Plan for Groundfish of the Gulf of Alaska: